CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed

 To ensure sufficiently detailed reports, we adopt a controlled decoding scheme using \texttt{<next>} and \texttt{<impression>} tokens.
 Impression-related tokens (including \texttt{<impression>} and \texttt{<eos>}) are blocked until the Findings section exceeds a minimum length, preventing early termination and yielding richer, multi-sentence findings.
 Motivated by budget forcing~\cite{muennighoff2025s1simpletesttimescaling}, we treat the Findings section as intermediate reasoning and the Impression section as the final answer, encouraging grounded and interpretable outputs.

-\subsubsection{Best-of-N Decoding with Temperature Scheduling}
+\subsubsection{Best-of-N decoding with temperature scheduling}

-We generate the full Findings–Impression report in a single pass, but apply two different sampling temperatures: \begin{itemize} \item \textbf{Findings.} A slightly higher temperature \(T_{\text{find}}\) encourages diversity and richer detail, helping the model surface subtle abnormalities. \item \textbf{Impression.} A lower temperature \(T_{\text{imp}}\) promotes consistency in the clinical summary. \end{itemize}
+We generate the full Findings–Impression report in a single pass while sampling with distinct temperatures for each section.
+For the \textbf{Findings}, we use a slightly higher temperature \(T_{\text{find}}\) to encourage diversity and richer detail, helping the model surface subtle abnormalities.
+For the \textbf{Impression}, we use a lower temperature \(T_{\text{imp}}\) to promote consistency in the clinical summary.